Best Travel Insurance for Groups

 What Is Group Travel Insurance?

-• Corporate travel and team-building retreats
+• Corporate travel, conferences and team-building retreats

-• Family reunions and multi-generational trips
+• Family reunions and multigenerational trips

-• Destination weddings with wedding parties
+• Destination weddings and wedding party travel

-• Student groups and study abroad programs
+• Student groups, school trips and study abroad programs

-• Mission and volunteer organizations
+• Mission trips and volunteer organizations

-• Organized tours with set itineraries
+• Organized tours with fixed itineraries

 Best Companies for Group Travel Insurance